Who are Warwick For Free Education?

 What does WFFE actually do?

 Many things!
 In the past year alone we have held meetings and events, and talked to students as often as possible about our ideas and what is happening to the education system under this government.
-We have carried out direct action from banner-drops, to sit-ins, to a full-on occupation.
-We built towards NCAFC’s 10,000-strong national demonstration for free education last November, organising coaches and knocking on doors for weeks.
-Warwick provided one of the largest contingents of students to that demo from any university.
+We have carried out actions from banner-drops, to rallies, to a full-on two-week occupation in December 2016.
+We have consistently supported the National Campaign Against Fees and Cuts (NCAFC) and NUS national student demos in London.

-We have forged strong links with the National Campaign Against Fees and Cuts, sending members to conferences and trainings, and electing three members to NCAFC’s National Committee.
+We are affiliated to NCAFC, sending members to conferences and trainings, and electing numerous members to NCAFC’s National Committee over the years.
 We hope to continue this connection to the national struggle in the coming years.

 How can I get involved?